Can You Have A Negative In The Denominator

 While dealing with negative denominators might seem like a purely theoretical exercise, it has practical applications in various fields:

 1. Physics: In physics, negative values often represent direction or opposition.
-For example, negative velocity might indicate movement in the opposite direction.
+To give you an idea, negative velocity might indicate movement in the opposite direction.

 2. Engineering: Engineers use negative values to represent forces acting in different directions or to indicate a loss in a system.